durbanlegend/thag_rs/README.md

 This allows you to edit or append to the stdin input before submitting it to `rs-script`.

+#### A note on the TUI editor
+In order for the Shift-Up and Shift-Down key combinations to work on Apple Terminal, you may need to add the following to your Apple Terminal Settings | Profiles | Keyboard settings:
+Shift-Up: `\033;[2A` and `Shift-Down`: \033;[2B.
+Use the Esc key to generate \033.
+This is not necessary on Iterm2 or WezTerm.

 ### * Getting started:

 You have the choice of installing `rs-script` (recommended), or you may prefer to clone it and compile it yourself and run it via `cargo run`.